 🍲 Taste Your Soup – I’d never serve a guest soup that I hadn’t sampled first.
 But I constantly gave my students questions that I hadn’t even proofread 😓.
 So, the simplest way to ask better questions is to try answering your own questions.
 Don’t give students rough drafts.
 More on that here.

-⚖️ Get To Analyze – I want to make sure I make it to the Analyze level of Bloom’s.
+⚖️ Get To Analyze – I aim for the Analyze level of Bloom’s.
 This level is the key.
-As a new teacher, I’d either stop my questioning below this level or I’d jump right over it – and confuse my students.
-Once my students are Analyzing, it naturally unlocks the Evaluate level of thinking.
-And that makes it much easier for students to Synthesize.
-So, how can students compare, contrast, or categorize?
+Otherwise, I either stop my questioning below this level or I jump right over it, overwhelming my students.
+Once students are Analyzing, it unlocks the Evaluate and Synthesize levels of thinking.
+So, always get students to compare, contrast, or categorize.
 Read more on why I ❤️ Analyze.

 ✅ Checkpoints.
 Wait.
 How do you handle all of these tasks and questions?
 In my class, I’d give just one task at a time.
 Then students would bring me what they came up with.
 I’d either check it off and give them the next task, or I’d say, “Hmm, I think you could do better,” and hand it back.
 This way, I’m ensuring quality all the way up, I’m taking care of grading as I go (very few things need an actual grade), and I’m interacting with all of my students.